delicious-ai/price-net/README.md

 ### Evaluating a Trained Product-Price Associator

-To evaluate a product-price associator, first fill out an `EvaluationConfig` (see the [specifications](src/price_net/association/configs.py) for details).
+To evaluate a product-price associator, first fill out an `AssociatorEvaluationConfig` (see the [specifications](src/price_net/association/configs.py) for details).
 Then, run the [associator evaluation script](src/price_net/association/evaluate.py) via:

 ```bash
 uv run evaluate_associator --config path/to/your/eval/config.yaml